Adan Ali Gurey

-Adan Ali Gurey was a political advisor in the Darawiish, an anti-colonial instigator, the commander of Golaweyne, a chieftain of the Dhulbahante, and an arms supplier.
+Adan Ali Gurey was a political advisor in the Darawiish, an proto-nationalist instigator, the commander of Golaweyne, a chieftain of the Dhulbahante, and an arms supplier.

 Goleweyne commander and arms

 Adan Ali Gurey was also described as commander of Goleweyne, a regiment of the Darawiish in the Shiikhyaale poem of the Sayid:

-A letter received by Sir Harry Edward Spiller Cordeaux, the colonial administrator at British Aden stated that Adan Ali Gurey was of the Jama Siad tribe, and that he was an arms supplier to the anti-colonial Darawiish.
+A letter received by Sir Harry Edward Spiller Cordeaux, the colonial administrator at British Aden stated that Adan Ali Gurey was of the Jama Siad tribe, and that he was an arms supplier to the proto-nationalist Darawiish.